satishp962/bdict/README.md

-# BDict - A Accessible Braille Dictionary
+# BDict - An Accessible Braille Dictionary

-An Accessible Dictionary App for the Visually Impaired persons.
+This app contains an dictionary that can be used by using an emulated Braille keyboard built using Android.
+The user can type in the words and get the answers in voice feedback.

+The dictionary is an Open Source Dictionary that is used in this app.

+## Screenshots